woodystock/learner-materials-react-props-and-state/activities/activity-1.md

-# Activity 1 - Using state and feeling great!
+# Activity 1 - Using State and feeling Great!

 Previously in Introduction to React & Components you were given a React project with an `App.js` file full of code that looked a bit like this: